 We have different hair types, textures, structures, porosity and that automatically means that not all natural hair products in the market are going to work for you.
 As for moisturizers, there are variety of options in formulas, ingredients, weights.
 So depending on your hair pattern (wavy, curly, coils, kinky), porosity (the hair’s ability to absorb and retain moisture and oils ), seasons, such situations affect the kind of product you will use.
 Lets focus on the hair types for this blog.

-Thanks to Andre Walker (hair typing system in a book titled Andre Talks Hair!) who created the hair type system we can choose the right products for each hair type.
-He’s a five-time Emmy Award winning hairstylist and Oprah Winfrey’s personal hairstylist.
+Thanks to the five-time Emmy Award winning hairstylist and Oprah Winfrey’s personal hairstylist Andre Walker (hair typing system in a book titled Andre Talks Hair!) who created the hair type system.
+It can to a certain extent help us choose the right products for each hair type.

 1. TYPE 4: Coily/Kinky